vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 TT 29, NS 107, Smk 137.
 Rambhātrtiya—(1) on Jy, śu.
 3rd; one was to sit facing the east

 in the midst of five firos viz.
 Gārhapatya, Dakṣiṇāgni, Sabhya and Ahavaniya and the Sun above; face Brahmā and Devi identified with Mahākāli, Mahālakṣmi, Mahāmāyā, Sarasvati; homa in all directions by brāhmaṇas; worship of Devi and eight substances called Saubhāgyāstaka be placed before Devi; in the evening Rudrāṇi should be addressed with prayer for a charming home; then performer (male or female) should honour a householder and his wife and naivedya placed in śūrpa (winnowing basket) should be presented to women whose husbands are alive: HV I. 426-430 (from Bhav.
 U. 18.
-1-36 ), KN 176, TT 30-31; this yrata is moant mostly for women; (2) This was so called because
+1-36 ), KN 176, TT 30-31; this vrata is moant mostly for women; (2) This was so called because

 390